Christian Gerhartsreiter

 Christian Karl Gerhartsreiter (born 21 February 1961) is a German convicted murderer and impostor.
 Born in West Germany, he is currently serving a prison sentence in the U.S. state of California.
-After moving to the U.S. in his late teens, Gerhartsreiter lived under a succession of aliases while variously claiming to be an actor, a director, an art collector, a physicist, a ship's captain, a negotiator of international debt agreements, and an English aristocrat.
+After moving to the United States in his late teens, Gerhartsreiter lived under a succession of aliases while variously claiming to be an actor, a director, an art collector, a physicist, a ship's captain, a negotiator of international debt agreements and an English aristocrat.

-In 1995, while assuming the identity of Clark Rockefeller, claiming to be part of the noted Rockefeller family, Gerhartsreiter married a successful businesswoman named Sandra Boss; they had a daughter together.
+In 1995, while assuming the identity of Clark Rockefeller, claiming to be a member of the noted Rockefeller family, Gerhartsreiter married a successful businesswoman named Sandra Boss; they had a daughter together.
 Gerhartsreiter lived well solely on his wife's income.
 However, she became dissatisfied with his secretive, controlling behavior and sought a divorce.
-Inquiries on her behalf revealed that he had fabricated his name and his family background.
+Inquiries on her behalf revealed that Gerhartsreiter had fabricated his name and family background.
 The couple divorced and Gerhartsreiter agreed to accept limited access to his daughter on supervised visits.
 Gerhartsreiter was arrested on 2 August 2008, six days after he abducted his daughter while she was on a visit.
 He was subsequently convicted of the custodial kidnapping of his daughter.